randym32/Anki.Vector.Documentation/documents/software-design/files.md

-# Source File referenced in the binaries
+# Source Files referenced in the binaries

 The following source code files were referenced in the binaries: